majidakbari/mail-service/readme.md

 ```

 ### Environment variables
-There is a `.env.example` file in the root of the project which contains infrastructure level environment variables that are used for deploying the project.
+There is a `.env.example` file in the root of the project which contains OS level environment variables that are used for deploying the project and also for application variables.
 Every single variable inside this file, has a default value, so you do not need to change them; But you can also override your own variables.
+Cope the example file to the `.env` file, follow the following steps:
 ```bash
 cd /path-to-project
 cp .env.example .env